jaxgeller/tweezer.js/README.md

 A small, dependency-free, ES6 library for smooth animations.
 [Demo](http://jaxgeller.com/tweezer.js/).

 Tweezer.js is the last tweening library you'll ever need.
-It provides the building blocks for any animation, allowing you to construct beautiful animations simply and without the need of requiring lots of other dependencies like smoothScroll and GSAP.
+It provides the building blocks for any animation, allowing you to construct beautiful animations simply and without the need of requiring lots of other dependencies like smoothScroll, countUp.js, and GSAP.

 + [Use](https://github.com/jaxgeller/tweezer.js#use)
 + [Examples](https://github.com/jaxgeller/tweezer.js#examples)